TUDelftNAS/Delftvisor/design/design.md

 More fine-grained bandwidth isolation remains future work.
 A problem with the current approach is that even if the network has the capability to allow a slice to use more traffic is it not utilized.
 During configuration an error might be made reserving more traffic over a link than is actually possible.
 This is currently not detected and would allow slices to influence each others traffic.

 ## Address space isolation
-Each slice needs to be able to use the full ethernet/ip address space without clashing with another slice.
+Each slice needs to be able to use the full Ethernet/IP address space without clashing with another slice.

-This is achieved by using VLAN tags.
-Pop VLAN tags before forwarding to the table and re-add them after the table.
-All routing can be done based on the tag.
-Use VLAN tags because it is both supported by Openflow 1.0 and Openflow 1.3.
+OpenVirtex, an Openflow 1.0 Hypervisor, achieves this by rewriting the source and destination addresses at the edge of the network to an internal representation and rewriting it again before the packet is output again at the network edge.
+With Openflow 1.3 this becomes difficult when rewriting packets that are output via a group table (and some other problems) which is why a different concept was chosen.

+PBB (Provider Backbone Bridging, also called mac-in-mac) was chosen because it allows for 24 bits that support masking.
+Openflow switches are not required to allow masking on MPLS tags which would be necessary for efficient routing.

+PBB allows for an extra pair of source/destination mac addresses in a packet and also adds a 24 bit I-SID of which all bits are maskable.
+This allows for 120 bits of extra information per packet.
+These would be split up using:
+ - 1 bit goal (0=flowtable,1=output-port), use the entire I-SID field for this so it can be changed in one set-field action
+ - 32 bit switch id
+ - 32 bit port id
+ - 32 bit slice id

+### Vlan tagging
+This section describes the original concept with VLAN tagging.
+In this concept 1 VLAN tag was added to each packet which contained all the information the Hypervisor needed to handle the packet.
+Unfortunately does Openflow 1.0 only allow VLAN tags and not MPLS tags or PBB tags, but even worse it only allows tagging a packet with 1 VLAN tag.
+This leads to the following distribution of bits:

 Openflow allows matching against the 12 VLAN id bits and 3 VLAN priority bits, so 15 bits per tag.
-Openflow 1.0 regretfully only supports matching and adding/removing of 1 VLAN tag.

 VLAN tag 15 bits:
  - 4 bit Slice id (16 values)